-- Residents, - Nonresidents.
+- Residents. - Nonresidents.

 Reporting units distinguish resident from nonresident business partners, using the definitions on residency included in the Law on Foreign Exchange Operations ("Official Gazette of the Republic of Macedonia" no. 34/01, 49/01, 103/01 and 51/03).
-Residency of institutional units is defined under the Law on Foreign Exchange Operations, where natural persons staying temporarily in the Republic of Macedonia on the basis of a valid residence permit or work permit for a period of at least six months are treated as residents of the country.
 Nonresidents are international institutional units involved in transactions with resident institutional units, or are otherwise economically related with the resident units.
 Transactions with nonresidents provide an overall understanding for the economic relations of the domestic economy with abroad.